Daniel-Zolo/AiDockProject_V1/README.md

 Obviously, this setup does not scale well, as we only have a single instance per frontend and backend tier.
 How would you enable scaling up to multiple instances? (hint: a Kubernetes object type that is missing in this scenario might be helpful)

 #### 6. prepare for multi-environment
 We would like to deploy, run and maintain all services in different environments like `dev`, `test` and `production` where we can set parameters individually, depending on the requirements.
-What would you suggest to do to make this possible? (hint: we have the feeling that we need to do something about the variables here)
+What would you suggest to make this possible? (hint: we have a fuzzy feeling that we need to do something about the variables here)

 #### 7. add environment variable to service
 Let's assume, we want to add a specific variable with a random value for all services, it could be a new database password.
-How would you implement this? (hint: there are lots of possibilities, but can we do this using the existing setup with Kubernetes and Terraform only?)
+How would you implement this? (hint: there are potentially lots of possibilities, but can we do this using the existing setup with Kubernetes and Terraform only?)

 *`DRY` = "don't repeat yourself", which basically means that code should try to avoid duplications whenever possible.
 It is the opposite of `WET` coding, which probably means something like "write everything twice", "we enjoy typing" or "waste everyone's time".